-Freedom From Solo Sex
+Freedom From Masturbation

 The article “Is it OK to masturbate?” is never out of the top three most-read articles on the TFT website.
-But the topic is rarely addressed Biblically and so we can find ourselves conflicted by feelings of shame, confusion and self-justification.
+But the topic is rarely addressed biblically and so we can find ourselves conflicted by feelings of shame, confusion and self-justification.

 Because of the taboos that surround discussing masturbation, many of our beliefs and feelings about this subject were probably formed in our teenage years.
 Perhaps we’ve been left in a place of shame after being discovered experimenting with our bodies by a parent.
 Messages from our culture, parents, peers and churches vary from the licentious (“It’s a perfectly normal and healthy release”) to the absurd (“It will make you go blind”) to the shaming (“You’re dirty”) to the unbiblical (“It’s the worst sin”).